If you buy through external links, we may earn a small commission. Read our affiliate disclosure in full.

 - Should be supplemented with a good moisturizer, otherwise will dry the skin out

-A solid exfoliating option for a toner for oily skin with visibly large pores and acne outbreaks.
+A solid exfoliating toner for oily skin with visibly large pores and acne outbreaks.
 It is not suitable for daily use, though, and remember to always put on a broad-spectrum sunscreen during the day if you use it regularly.

 - Another natural, organic option